DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 <p class="author">Richard Barbrook</p>

 *...we have no future. (...)
-Fully imagined futures were the luxury of another day, one in which ‘now’ was of some greater duration.
+Fully imagined futures were the luxury of another day, one in which “now” was of some greater duration.
 For us, of course, things change so abruptly, so violently, so profoundly, that futures like our grandparents’ have insufficient “now” to stand on.
 We have no future because our present is too volatile.*